October 9th, 2025: SFEB Potluck: “Climate Resilience Agriculture, or, WTF is Carbon Farming?”

-For our last few potlucks,, we’ve focused on minimizing wasted food as a way to fight climate change.
-Now we’re going to zoom out - WAY out - and talk about farming and the soil.
+For our last few potlucks, we’ve focused on minimizing wasted food as a way to fight climate change.
+This time we zoomed out - WAY out - and talked about farming and the soil.

 Previous